slatinsky/x86sim/README.md

 To start [Rollup](https://rollupjs.org) development server in live reloading mode, run `npm run dev`.
 Then navigate to [localhost:5000](http://localhost:5000) in your browser.
 If you make any changes in `src`, page will be automatically reloaded.

+#### Service worker is disabled in development builds or localhost
+To make builds quicker, service worker is disabled:
+- if you are on localhost
+- or in development builds

+To debug service worker, change `USE_SERVICE_WORKER` variable in `rollup.config.js` and using [hosts](https://en.wikipedia.org/wiki/Hosts_(file)) file access localhost under different domain

 ### Production
 To create optimized production build, compile using `npm run build`.
 After compilation, production build will be created inside `public` folder.
 Upload it's content to your web server.
 Only static files are generated, so it will work in almost any server which serves static files, for example [apache](https://httpd.apache.org/).